nikitavoloboev/data/focusing/habits.md

 `Walk / Run / Cycle` is marked as done when I spent at least 50 minutes on a workout of either walking, running or cycling.
 I start my workouts from my watch and usually listen to audiobooks or podcasts in the process.

-`Workout / Yoga` is marked as done when I spent this amount of minutes on workouts via [Streaks Workout](https://streaksworkout.com) which includes some bodyweight exercises I like doing or the time I spent doing yoga with [Down Dog](https://www.downdogapp.com).
+`Workout / Yoga` is marked as done when I spent at least 15 minutes on workouts via [Streaks Workout](https://streaksworkout.com) (bodyweight exercises) or the time I spent doing yoga with [Down Dog](https://www.downdogapp.com).

 `12H Ideas/Learn` is marked as done when I spent at least 12 hours of my day on activities I find most useful to my life, ideas & learning.
 Ideas is a rather broad term and includes all projects I care about completing.
 I track all time in [Timing](../macOS/apps/timing.md) which lets me see where I really spend my time & adjust accordingly.